catppuccin/userstyles/docs/tips-and-tricks.md

 When taking screenshots of userstyles, you may want to hide sensitive information such as your username, email, or other personal information.

-To do this, you we usually use the [Flow Circular](https://fonts.google.com/specimen/Flow+Circular) font to redact the details.
+You may use the [Flow Circular](https://fonts.google.com/specimen/Flow+Circular) font to redact details by obscuring any text on the page.

 Use this snippet at the top of your userstyle to import and use the font: